Create an Airwallex account today

 Local payments

-Best for local SGD payments (FAST, GIRO, PayNow) in Singapore only
+Best for local SGD payments (FAST, GIRO, PayNow) in Singapore

-Corporate cards & spend
+Corporate cards and spend

 Multi-currency corporate cards linked to the same wallet, with spend controls and expense tools

-Debit/credit cards usually tied to SGD accounts; fewer multi‑currency options and controls
+Debit/credit cards usually tied to SGD accounts; fewer multi-currency options

-Other services
+Other banking services

 Focus on payments, FX, and automation; no deposits or lending

-Integrations & automation
+Integrations and automation

-Deep integrations with accounting, ecommerce, and SaaS tools; API‑first
+Deep integrations with accounting, eCommerce, and SaaS tools; API-first

-Basic bank feeds; more manual reconciliation and workarounds
+Basic bank feeds; more manual reconciliation

 Airwallex is built for businesses that have moved beyond the occasional overseas transfer and need a single place to manage global balances, payments, and spend.
-With Airwallex, you get a single multi-currency account with local account details in 20+ currencies, S$0 local‑rail transfers to 120+ countries, and FX from 0.4% above interbank.

 For Singapore businesses, this translates into real savings and faster operations.
-Love, Bonito, for example, used Airwallex Global Accounts and FX & Transfers to replace legacy bank setups, cutting cross‑border transfer fees by 25% and getting 95% of international payments to land on the same day.
-That freed their team to focus on expansion and customers instead of chasing payment delays.
+Love, Bonito, for example, used Airwallex Global Accounts and FX & Transfers to replace legacy bank setups, cutting cross-border transfer fees by 25% and getting 95% of international payments to land on the same day.

 Frequently asked questions (FAQs)